waynecharr/Wayne_Charrette_Bootcamp_Portfolio/README.md

 - "Added Profile picture, updated About Me section." - still some additional changes need to be made to the code to clean things up, add comments, exchange classes for ids.
 Need a screen grab of the document to attach to the readme.
 - "Code Clean up-start" - cleaned up some of the code.
 Fixed the Contact Me section to fix some outstand flexing issues.
 - "Index.html notes added" - added updated notes to the hmtl.
 Resume links to LinkedIn.
+- "Code descriptive text and added images to readme" - cleaned up code.
+Added descriptions for sections.
+First attempt to add an imgae to the readme.
+Not sure if it worked.

 # Git hub deployment